SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 #### Consumed Events

 Event Variables control the action to take when a consumed event is received.
-The number of Event Variables (EV) is equal to the number of LEDs plus 1.
+The number of Event Variables (EV) is equal to the number of LEDs.

-The remaining Event Variables control the LEDs.
-Event Variable 2 (EV2) controls the first LED pin in the ```LED``` array.
+Event Variable 1 (EV1) controls the first LED pin in the ```LED``` array.
-EV3 controls the second LED pin, etc.
+EV2 controls the second LED pin, etc.

+The LEDs are controlled by the LEDContro class.
+This allows for any LED to be switched on, switched off or flashed at a rate determined in the call:
+LEDControl::flash(unsigned int period)

-The following EV values are defined to control the LEDs:
+The following EV values are defined to control the LEDs in this example:

  EV Value | Function
 --------|-----------